hktaskin/SimpleJavaCrypt/README.md

-# JavaStringCrypt
+# SimpleJavaCrypt
-Java AES Encryption/Decryption for Strings using KeyStore as key vault
+Java AES Encryption/Decryption for Strings and Files using KeyStore as key vault